wp-plugins/nksnow/readme.txt

 A: Sorry, I'm not a designer.
 Feel free to send me more properly licensed snowflakes that I can include.<br />

 == Changelog ==
+= 0.10.0.1 ( 2010-11-12 ) =
+ * Documentation updates
 = 0.10.0 =
  * Fix for when WordPress is installed into a subdirectory.
-Thanks <a href="http://ten-fingers-and-a-brain.com">Martin</a>!
+Thanks [Martin](http://ten-fingers-and-a-brain.com)!
 = 0.9.2 =
- * Add many new pictures contributed by <a href="http://wagashi-net.de/blog/wagashimaniac/">Neko</a>.
+ * Add many new pictures contributed by [Neko](http://wagashi-net.de/blog/wagashimaniac/).
 Thank you very much!
  * Update translations
  * Fix for admin CSS
- * Add icon by <a href="http://www.famfamfam.com">famfamfam</a> to the <a href="http://planetozh.com/blog/my-projects/wordpress-admin-menu-drop-down-css/">Admin Drop Down Menu</a>.
+ * Add icon by [famfamfam](http://www.famfamfam.com) to the [Admin Drop Down Menu](http://planetozh.com/blog/my-projects/wordpress-admin-menu-drop-down-css/).
 = 0.9.1 =
  * Bugfix, allow a number of 0 flakes.
 = 0.9.0 =